-Another way to make your salsa milder is to use less of the green chilies.
+Another way to make your salsa more mild is to use less of the green chilies.
 Green chilies usually aren’t super spicy to begin with, but some people find them to be strong when there are too many in a dish.
 You can also add more to add that extra spice.

 Cumin really gives this authentic Mexican salsa it’s “authentic” taste.
 Cumin is frequently used to season Mexican dishes.
 However, if you use too much, it can give the dish a somewhat bitter taste.
 My suggestion would be to add a small amount, do a taste test, and add more if needed.
 I typically start with one tablespoon, then add more as needed.

 As far as the green onions, the recipe calls for two bunches, chopped.
 I find this to be plenty, but feel free to add more if you love the flavor of green onions.